Yashu22o03/Socket.IO/README.md

-Made a web chat application using express, html, css and websockets
+Made a web chat application using Express, HTML, css and WebSockets